Biden signs order to beef up federal cyber defenses

 Warner praised the executive order but said Congress needs to do more to address the country's vulnerabilities in cyberspace.

-The order also creates a pilot program to develop a rating system, similar to how New York City requires restaurants to display letter grades that correspond to scores received from sanitary inspections, to show whether software was developed securely.
+The order also creates a pilot program to develop a rating system, similar to how New York City requires restaurants to display letter grades that correspond to scores received from sanitary inspections, to show whether software and internet-connected devices were developed securely.

 Biden's order will also require IT service providers that contract with the federal government to share certain information about cyber breaches, an information-sharing program that officials say will improve the county's cybersecurity as a whole.